 As you can notice, some product groups have a few peaks of similar magnitude where implementations seem to follow a cyclical trend.
-The peaks within these cycles can often be explained by a particular system ceasing to exist (like WebCT in 2011), explaining the LMS implementation peak in 2012.
+We can often explain the peaks within these cycles by a particular system ceasing to exist (like WebCT in 2011), justifying the LMS implementation peak in 2012.
 Others have one clear peak which can be interpreted by the enthusiasm of the industry then quickly replaced by another system (i.e. MOOCs which have transitioned into OPMs) or again with the email system where, in 2012, institutions have migrated to the cloud.
-The third type of implementation peaks can be explained when the need for a new system comes from outside the walls of education establishments.
-With the pandemic hitting us hard in March 2020, governments urged institutions to shut down in-person training and teaching, giving universities and colleges no choice but to transition to online learning and therefore use conferencing systems.
+Finally, we saw a third type of implementation peak when the need for a new system comes from outside the walls of education institutions.
+With the pandemic hitting us hard in March 2020, governments urged K-12 and Higher Education to shut down in-person training and teaching, giving schools, colleges and universities no choice but to transition to online learning and use conferencing systems.

-When we look at the HigherEd graph, here are some points to consider:
+When we look at the HigherEd graph, here are some key observations:

-Financial aid systems, Financial systems, and Human resources systems are in an upward trend.
+- Financial systems and Human Resource systems are in an upward trend.

 For the K-12 graph:

-When you look at the two graphs, I also invite you to notice the Y-axis for the different product categories.
+Data Note: Not all Y-axes are created equal.
+It is important to look at each Y-axis for the different product categories.
 They vary from 10% up to 50%.
-Contrary to Conferencing Systems (which saw enormous peaks in 2020 for HigherEd and K-12), LMS systems don’t have huge peak differences (the Y-axis showing a maximum of 10% for HigherEd and 20% for K-12).
+Contrary to Conferencing Systems (which saw enormous peaks in 2020 for HigherEd and K-12), LMS systems don’t have substantial peak differences (the Y-axis showing a maximum of 10% for HigherEd and 20% for K-12).